cakephp/docs/en/models/associations-linking-models-together.rst

 ------------- --------------------- ---------------------------------------
 many to one   belongsTo             Many recipes belong to a user.
 ------------- --------------------- ---------------------------------------
-many to many  hasAndBelongsToMany   Recipes have, and belong to many tags.
+many to many  hasAndBelongsToMany   Recipes have, and belong to many ingredients.
 ============= ===================== =======================================

 Associations are defined by creating a class variable named after